Quenched disorder and the BCS-BEC crossover in the Hubbard model: Functional-Integral Approach

 Upon integrating out the fermionic degrees of freedom, we obtain $ \mathcal{Z} = \int \mathcal{D}[\Phi,\Phi^*] \, e^{-\mathcal{S}(\Phi, \Phi^*)} $ ~\cite{sademelo93, engelbrecht97, taylor06, diener08, orso07}, where the action is given by

 This is a formally exact expression, where the trace $\mathrm{Tr}$ is taken over both Nambu space and momentum-frequency space.
-To make analytical progress with the superfluid ground state, we identify the stationary and uniform expectation value of $\langle \Phi_q \rangle$ as the saddle-point order parameter $\Delta$ for superfluidity, and express
+Here we used the standard matrix identity $ \ln \det \mathbf{A} = \mathrm{Tr} \ln \mathbf{A}. $ To make analytical progress with the superfluid ground state, we identify the stationary and uniform expectation value of $\langle \Phi_q \rangle$ as the saddle-point order parameter $\Delta$ for superfluidity, and express

 where the complex bosonic field $\phi_q$ corresponds to the momentum-frequency fluctuations around $\Delta$.
 In this separation, $\Delta$ plays precisely the role of the mean-field (BCS) order parameter, $ \Delta_i = U \langle c_{i \uparrow} c_{i \downarrow} \rangle, $ i.e., $ \Delta = \frac{U}{N} \sum_i \langle c_{i \uparrow} c_{i \downarrow} \rangle = \frac{U}{N} \sum_\mathbf{k} \langle c_{\mathbf{k} \uparrow} c_{-\mathbf{k}, \downarrow} \rangle. $ We note that, in the presence of a disorder potential, the order parameter need not be uniform.
 However, the typical coherence length is assumed to be much larger than the spatial extent of the disorder potential throughout the BCS-BEC crossover.
 Thanks to the $U(1)$ symmetry, we may also set $\Delta$ to be real without loss of generality.
 This separation also allows us to split the inverse Green’s function as